Dr Robin Humphrey

 Dr. Robin Humphrey is a Reader, and Director of Postgraduate Research Training, Newcastle University, UK.
 He started his academic career in research centres at Durham University and in the Medical School at Newcastle University, before becoming a lecturer in social science research methods at Newcastle.
 When doctoral research training expanded in the 1990s, he left undergraduate teaching and started to develop and direct a wide-ranging, Postgraduate Research Training Programme in the social sciences and humanities, which now incorporates researcher development into interdisciplinary research training modules and workshops.

-He has recently co-organised (with Dr Alison Leggett, Bristol University, Jane Nolan, MBE, Newcastle University, and Professor Tetsuo Sarawagi, Kyoto Unievrsity) an interdisciplinary and cross cultural researcher development School in Bristol (July 2013) and then Kyoto (December 2013), the inaugural event of the UK/Japanese RENKEI collaboration in higher education, facilitated by the British Council, Japan.
-For a short video about the School, go here:
+He co-organised (with Dr Alison Leggett, Bristol University, Jane Nolan, MBE, Newcastle University, and Professor Tetsuo Sarawagi, Kyoto University) an interdisciplinary and cross cultural Researcher Development School in Bristol (July 2013) and then Kyoto (December 2013), the inaugural event of the UK/Japanese RENKEI collaboration in higher education, facilitated by the British Council, Japan.
+The RENKEI School was short listed for the Times Higher Education Award for Outstanding Contribution to Researcher Development', 2014.

 Roles and Responsibilities